bureau-local/esif/README.md

 - Map columns per fund
 - Merge Files (with script)

+Potential Next Steps / Ideas:
+- foi to break down project further
+- add column(s) for local authorities
+- private / public / ngo
+- industry filter
+- search for most commun word in project names and avg funding for the words.

 Many people are involved in this project, including but not limited to OKFDE (Open Knowledge Fundation Germany), The Alan Turing Institute and The Bureau of Investigative Journalism